thomastay/padding-oracle-backend-eecs388/README.md

 This module implements a local version of the EECS 388 padding oracle website, which allows you to perform easy prototyping and testing for your padding oracle projects.

 For those unfamiliar, a padding oracle attack is a side-channel cryptographic attack on the AES encryption cipher, in which a server that leaks information about the validity of padding information inadvertently allows a message to be decrypted.

-EECS 388 is the undergraduate security class at the University of Michigan - Ann Arbor.
+(https://eecs388.org)[EECS 388] is the undergraduate security class at the University of Michigan - Ann Arbor.

+This project is not approved or affliated with the EECS 388 department, it is an independent project.

 ## Why did you do this?